Alice (1990 film): Plot

 Alice shares the remaining invisibility herbs with Joe.
 She hears two of her friends gossiping about her and Joe.
 The gossip then moves onto Doug, where it is revealed that he has been having affairs, too.
 Invisible, Alice goes to his office party, where she sees Doug kissing a colleague.
 Her invisibility wears off and she confronts Doug about his affairs.
 Alice decides to leave Doug once and for all.
 She tells this to Joe.
 However, Joe has decided to reunite with his ex-wife after he spied on her therapy sessions when invisible and realized she still has feelings for him.

 Stunned, Alice goes to Dr. Yang, who is leaving town.
 He gives her one final packet of herbs, telling her that these will create a potent love potion.
 Alice must choose between Joe and Doug.
 She goes to her sister Dorothy for advice.
 However, Dorothy is having a Christmas party, and the herbs get mixed in with the eggnog.
 All the men in the party become enamored with Alice.
 She flees in panic.

 At home, Alice tells Doug that their marriage is over.
 She reveals her plans to go to Calcutta and work with Mother Teresa.
 Doug scoffs at this, doubting that Alice could survive without the luxuries she has grown accustomed to.
 However, Doug is proved wrong.
 Alice goes to Calcutta, where she meets Mother Teresa.
 Upon returning to New York, she moves into a modest apartment, raises the children on her own, and does volunteer work in her spare time.

 Cast

 Production

 Allen came up with the idea for the film after having alternative treatment for a stye in his eye.
 The original title was The Magical Herbs of Dr. Yang, and it was filmed in late 1989.
-It was a difficult shoot, with Farrow raising her young children while filming and Allen obsessing over details, and some scenes were reshot until he was satisfied.
-Allen later checked into hospital by the end of the shoot, brought on by stress.
+It was a difficult shoot, with Farrow raising her young children while filming and Allen obsessing over details; some scenes were reshot until he was satisfied.
+Allen later checked into a hospital by the end of the shoot, suffering from the stress.

-This was Keye Luke's final film, as he died nearly three weeks after the film's release.
+This was Keye Luke's final film; he died just under three weeks following the film's release.